 “Previously, CMS has not allowed an item or service to be eligible as a supplemental benefit if the primary purpose includes daily maintenance.
 However, in the final Call Letter, CMS discusses a reinterpretation of the statute to expand the scope of the primarily health-related supplemental benefit standard.” - 2018 CMS Announcement.

-This “health-related supplementental benefit” expansion provides patients with new benefits and services that can improve their quality of life and health outcomes.
-The expansion also offers Medicare Advantage health plans unique opportunities in three main areas.
-We’ll discuss each of these in turn:
+This "health-related supplemental benefit" expansion provides patients with new benefits and services that can improve their long-term care options, quality of life and health outcomes.
+The expansion also offers Medicare Advantage plans unique opportunities in three main areas.
+We'll discuss each of these in turn:

 - Lower overall cost of care by reducing avoidable utilization.

 - Improve Star ratings via increased member satisfaction.